psi1703/k8s-ansible/docs/README.md

 * Keep observability explanations under `docs/operations/`.
 * Do not use archived or old planning notes as deployment source of truth.
 * Do not document WhatsApp as the active alerting path unless the feature is intentionally restored.
-* Keep multi-replica OTP and worker-drain status conservative until validation is complete.
+* Treat the 2026-06-03 multi-replica OTP and worker-drain validation as complete for the current code/configuration baseline.
+* Re-run validation after future changes to OTP flow, Redis state handling, frontend polling, Kubernetes placement, or deployment workflow behavior.

 ---